Some of the ceremonies I conduct include:

-Your marriage ceremony should capture the essence of your relationship reflecting your wishes and personalities.
+Your custom marriage ceremony should capture the essence of your relationship reflecting your wishes and personalities.

 You may know exactly what you would like for your ceremony – fantastic, I am very happy to work with you to create your dream marriage ceremony.
 Or you may be overwhelmed at the thought of what to include in your wedding ceremony, which is where most couples are at.